meta8bits/meta8bits-calcount-app/HACKING.md

 You will notice that there is a pre-push hook in `./githooks` which calls this Make rule.
 I recommend running `git config --local core.hooksPath githooks` to setup githooks for your local repo, which will run the checks locally before you push, giving some faster feedback.
-This is only trul
+This is only truly crucial if you're given permission to push directly to the main branch, though, since CI will run these same checks for pull requests anyway.

+# Other Database Options

+Of course, the application will happily converse with any PostgreSQL instance.
+You can easily direct the program to your PostgreSQL instance of your choosing by simply changing the `.env` file.
+Note that the `.env` file is created by copying `env-template` the first time you